semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 ### Semgrep App connection

-To use your Semgrep App account, set `--publish-deployment` and `--publish-token`.
-These act as your username and password for authentication.
-You can find the right values for these flags on the [Dashboard > Settings](https://semgrep.dev/manage/settings) page.
+To use your Semgrep App account, set `--publish-token`.
+This acts as your username and password for authentication.
+You can generate an API token on the [Dashboard > Settings](https://semgrep.dev/manage/settings) page.

 #### Ignoring specific rules in a ruleset or policy